 But, during the World War 1, the British War Office persuaded Rolls-Royce to build engines for the Royal Air force.
 In 1973, the car division was separated from its parent company as Rolls Royce Motors.
 Here are some of the unknown or lesser known facts about the legendary Rolls-Royce company that you may find very interesting.
 Let’s get started.

 20. The first Rolls-Royce was sold for £395

-The Rolls-Royce 10 HP was the first ever car to be produced by Rolls Royce during 1904-06.
-It was manufactured at the factory in Cooke Street, Hulme, Manchester, and was sold exclusively by the Rolls’ motor dealership, at a price of GBP 395.
+Rolls-Royce launched their first ever car in 1904.
+Known as Rolls-Royce 10 HP, it was manufactured in Cooke Street, Great Britain.
+At that time the car was exclusively sold by Rolls’ motor dealership at GBP 395.
 Today, however, its price stands at £250,000.

 19. Its iconic radiator was not a registered trademark until 1974

 Among the many things, a Rolls-Royce car is also known for its classy radiator in front of the hood.
 But it was not a registered trademark of the company until 1974.
 Back in 1933, the color of the Rolls-Royce radiator monogram was changed from red to black because it sometimes clashed with the paint job selected by clients.

 18. It takes over 800 man hours to make the body of Rolls-Royce Phantom

 It takes nearly 1 month and 4 days or 800 man hours to build a Rolls Royce phantom VI chassis.